n3dst4/gumshoe-fvtt/DEVELOPMENT.md

 To perform a release:

+1. Decide if you're doing a testing release or a real release.
+DO DO A TESTING RELEASE AND CHECK IT ON A TEST SERVER.
-1. Pick the new version number according to semantic versioning.
+2. Pick the new version number according to semantic versioning.
 If you're doing a testing release, use a suffix e.g. `x.y.z-test-1`.
-2. Update the version in
+3. Update the version in
    * [`package.json`](package.json)
    * [`system.json`](public/system.json).
-3. Update the `CHANGELOG`.
+4. Update the `CHANGELOG`.
-4. Run this one handy command, which will commit, push, and create a new tag and push it also:
+5. Run this one handy command, which will commit, push, and create a new tag and push it also:

     ```
     scripts/do-release.sh
     ```

-5. If this is a test release, stop here.
+6. If this is a test release, stop here.
 Otherwise, continue.
-6. Fast-forward `release` to `main` (yes this is a funky use of `fetch`):
+7. Fast-forward `release` to `main` (yes this is a funky use of `fetch`):

     ```
     scripts/update-legacy-release-branch.sh
     ```

-7. Head over to the [CI page][ci] and wait for the pipeline to finish.
+8. Head over to the [CI page][ci] and wait for the pipeline to finish.

-8. Create a new release on https://foundryvtt.com/admin/packages/package/948/change/
+9. Create a new release on https://foundryvtt.com/admin/packages/package/948/change/

-9. Go and barf forth glad tidings on the [Pelgrane's Virtual Tabletops Discord channel][pelgrane-discord] and the [Foundry Package Releases channel][fprd].
+10. Go and barf forth glad tidings on the [Pelgrane's Virtual Tabletops Discord channel][pelgrane-discord] and the [Foundry Package Releases channel][fprd].

 ### What happens if the CI pipeline fails?